azat-co/practicalnode/chapter5/chapter5.md

 Unpack the package into your web development folder (`~/*Documents/Development` or any other).
 If you want, you could install MongoDB into the `/usr/local/mongodb` folder.

 _Optional:_ If you would like to access MongoDB commands from anywhere on your system, you need to add your `mongodb` path to the `$PATH` variable.
-For Mac OS X, you need the open-system `paths` file with
+For macOS, you need the open-system `paths` file with

 	$ sudo vi /etc/paths